tDataprepRun

 account columns that were added or removed for example.
 By defaut, the output

-schema will use the String type for all the columns, in order
+type for all the columns, in order

 not to overwrite any formatting operations performed on dates or numeric values